 Since our inception, we have incurred significant operating losses.
-Our net loss was \$110.9 million and \$80.8 million for the nine months ended September 30, 2022 and 2021, respectively.
-As of September 30, 2022, we had stockholders' equity of \$127.0 million.
+Our net loss was \$165.8 million and \$106.9 million for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, we had stockholders' equity of \$76.8 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
-We have only had one product candidate approved for marketing in the U.S., none in any other jurisdiction, and may never receive approval beyond the one product approved to date.
-It could be several years, if ever, before we have a commercialized product that generates significant revenues through sales of IGALMITM or our product candidates, if approved.
+We have only one product candidate approved for marketing in the U.S., none in any other jurisdiction, and may never receive approval beyond the one product approved to date.
+It could be several years, if ever, before we have a commercialized product that generates significant revenues through sales of IGALMI or our product candidates, if approved.
 As a result, we are uncertain when or if we will achieve profitability and, if so, whether we will be able to sustain it.
 The net losses we incur may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially as we:

-- continue the development of our product candidates; - conduct preclinical studies and clinical trials for our current product candidates and any future product candidates that we may pursue;

-- continue to build our portfolio of product candidates through the acquisition or in-license of additional product candidates or technologies; - continue to develop, maintain, expand and protect our intellectual property portfolio; - pursue regulatory approvals for our current and future product candidates that successfully complete clinical trials; - fully develop a sales, marketing, and distribution infrastructure to commercialize IGALMITM and any other product candidates for which we may obtain marketing approval; - hire additional clinical, regulatory, scientific and accounting personnel; and - incur additional legal, accounting and other expenses in operating as a public company.
+- continue the development of our product candidates; - conduct preclinical studies and clinical trials for our current product candidates and any future product candidates that we may pursue; - continue to build our portfolio of product candidates through the acquisition or in-license of additional product candidates or technologies; - continue to develop, maintain, expand and protect our intellectual property portfolio; - pursue regulatory approvals for our current and future product candidates that successfully complete clinical trials; - fully develop a sales, marketing, and distribution infrastructure to commercialize IGALMI and any other product candidates for which we may obtain marketing approval; - hire additional clinical, commercial, regulatory, scientific and finance personnel; and incur additional legal, accounting and other expenses in operating as a public company.

 To become and remain profitable, we must develop and eventually commercialize one or more products or product candidates with significant market potential.
-This will require us to be successful in a range of challenging activities, including completing clinical trials of our product candidates, developing commercial scale manufacturing processes, obtaining marketing approval, manufacturing, marketing, and selling IGALMITM and any current and future product candidates for which we may obtain marketing approval, and satisfying any post-marketing requirements.
-We may never succeed in any or all of these activities and, even if we do, we may never generate sufficient revenue to achieve profitability.
+This will require us to be successful in a range of challenging activities, including completing clinical trials of our product candidates, developing commercial scale manufacturing processes, obtaining marketing approval, manufacturing, marketing, and selling IGALMI and any current and future product candidates for which we may obtain marketing approval, and satisfying any post-marketing requirements.
+We may never succeed in any, or all, of these activities and, even if we do, we may never generate sufficient revenue to achieve profitability.

-Although we have obtained FDA approval for IGALMITM, because of the numerous risks and uncertainties associated with product development, we are unable to accurately predict the timing or amount of expenses or when, or if, we will obtain marketing approval to commercialize any additional product candidates.
-If we are required by the FDA, or other regulatory authorities such as the EMA to perform studies and trials in addition to those currently expected, or if there are any delays in the development, or in the completion of any planned or future preclinical studies or clinical trials of our current or future product candidates, our expenses could increase and profitability could be further delayed.
+Although we have obtained FDA approval for IGALMI, because of the numerous risks and uncertainties associated with product development, we are unable to accurately predict the timing or amount of expenses or when, or if, we will obtain marketing approval to commercialize any additional product candidates.
+If we are required by the FDA, or other regulatory authorities such as the EMA to perform studies and trials in addition to those currently expected, or if there are any delays in the development, or in the completion of any planned or future preclinical studies or clinical trials of our current or future product candidates, our expenses could increase, and profitability could be further delayed.